-Piazza: We will be using the Piazza as an online discussion forum, which can be accessed through the Quercus course page.
-All questions about course material should be posted here or asked during TA/instructor office hours.
-The instructor and TAs will monitor the board and will help answer questions but students are encouraged to answer posts and help their fellow classmates.
+Piazza: Piazza will be used as an online discussion forum, which can be accessed through the Quercus course page.
+The discussion board will be peer-monitored, and students are encouraged to answer posts and help their fellow classmates answering questions about course material.
+If there are persistent question, they should be asked during TA/instructor office hours.
+The TAs will not be monitoring the board, but the instructor will sporadically monitor, so that university and course etiquette is respected.

 When to email the instructor: The instructor will only respond to emails of a private or sensitive nature.
 If you email the instructor with content related questions, you will be asked to repost your question on the content board so the answer may benefit all students.
 Should you need to email the instructor about a sensitive or personal nature, please use your official mail.utoronto.ca email, include your full name, student number and lecture section (e.g. L0101) in the text.
 Send all course related emails to sta302@utoronto.ca.
 Please allow up to 48 hours for a reply.
 Emails will not be monitored on evenings and weekends.

 A note on email and discussion etiquette: Please make sure that you communicate politely and respectfully with all members of the teaching team and your fellow classmates.
 Written communications can sometimes take a tone other than what was intended (e.g. can come off as dismissive, rude or insulting), so make sure you re-read or read out loud your email/post before sending it to make sure it has the tone you intended.
 For more tips on respectful communication.
 Piazza is a teaching and learning tool and therefore should only be used as such.
 Any posts that detract from the learning goal of the board will be removed to keep the board a safe space.